awaseem/cursor/README.md

 npm start
 ```

-This will open the Expo portal, from there scan the QR code and the app should lode with no issues.
+This will open the Expo portal, from there scan the QR code and the app should load with no issues.
+If you're confused about expo, you can get started here: [Expo](https://docs.expo.io/versions/v37.0.0/introduction/walkthrough/)

 ## Testing